Codecademy/docs/content/go/concepts/strings/terms/map/map.md

 ---
 Title: 'Map()'
-Description: 'Returns a copy of the provided string with its characters converted according to the mapping function.'
+Description: 'Returns a copy of a provided string with its characters modified according to a given mapping function.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'